loksland/speedlog/README.md

 speedlog
 ========

-Logs speed test results at a set interval
+Command line utility that logs speedtest.net results at a set interval to a local CSV file

 What it does
 ------------